 - Maximum 12 months non-core training can be undertaken in any of the subspecialties of paediatric neurology, for example:

-- o Neurorehabilitation
+- o neurorehabilitation

-- Neuroradiology
+- o neuroradiology

-- Neurometabolic disease
+- o neurometabolic disease

-- Neurogenetics
+- o neurogenetics

-- Neuro-ophthalmology
+- o neuro-ophthalmology

-- Neurophysiology
+- o neurophysiology

-- Neuropathology
+- o neuropathology

-- Psychiatry
+- o psychiatry

-- Neuroscience research
+- o neuroscience research

-- Clinical adult neurology
+- o clinical adult neurology.

-Guidelines for trainees - commencing with non-core training:
+- Guidelines for trainees commencing with non-core training:

-- All training must be prospectively approved. - Core training is the foundational phase of neurology training, and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge - Non-core training years are approved when a trainee has demonstrated progression in neurology learning goals and met the expected standard as set out in the progression levels to transition to the next phase of training. - Approval of a first non-core year of training requires completion of a core year of paediatric neurology training to ensure the expected standards are met.
-Trainees who do not meet this standard may require more time in the foundation phase of training. - Approval of a first non-core year of training requires completion of a core year of neurology training to ensure the expected standards are met.
+- core training is the foundational phase of neurology training, and it will be difficult to progress the training goals when starting with a non-core year due to the lack of foundation knowledge

+- o all training must be prospectively approved

+- non-core training years are approved when a trainee has:

+- demonstrated progression in neurology learning goals

+- met the expected standard as set out in the progression levels to transition to the next phase of training

+- approval of a first non-core year of training requires completion of a core year of paediatric neurology training to ensure the expected standards are met.
 Trainees who do not meet this standard may require more time in the foundation phase of training.